agilexrm-docs/docs/guides/common/check.md

 ![](../media/AgileDialogsDesignGuide/Check_01.png)

-Also, check control can show *«MultiSelect Option Sets»*  by **FieldAndEntity** property.
+Also, check control can show *Â«MultiSelect Option SetsÂ»*  by **FieldAndEntity** property.

 Once selected, the internal result set of data to store would be a literal of all the checked values separated by a semicolon (e.g. *One;Two;Three*)